 Bathymetric survey data sets are being catalogued as acquired and managed by European data providers for all regions in the world.
 A harmonised Digital Terrain Model at a gridsize of 1/8 * 1/8 arc minutes has been produced and published in October 2016.
-A new version with higher resolution of 1/16 * 1/16 arc minutes has been released mid September 2018 for the following European sea regions:
+Newer versions with higher resolution of 1/16 * 1/16 arc minutes have been released mid September 2018 and end December 2020 for the following European sea regions:

 - the Greater North Sea, including the Kattegat and stretches of water such as Fair Isle, Cromarty, Forth, Forties,Dover, Wight, and Portland

 - Western Mediterranean, the Ionian Sea and the Central Mediterranean Sea

 - Iberian Coast and Bay of Biscay (Atlantic Ocean)